A Case For OOP?

 almost exactly like the standard dictionary except it'll supply a pre-defined

 value for any non-existence keys.
-It is, unsurpringly, a subclass of dict
+It is, unsurpringly, a subclass of dict.

 I find my self missing this handy container in Swift.
 Especially when I use

-to accumulate/coalesce values under distinct keys.
+a normal Dictionary to accumulate/coalesce values under distinct keys.
 So I

 wrote my own: